YairHalberstadt/SpanLinq/README.md

 **disadvantages**

 - potentially slow compile times, and IDE lag.
-This is generally fine, but gets worse the longer your longest Linq chain is.
-Future development could improve this.
+This is generally fine, and even pathological cases only lead to a linear increase in compile times.
 - poor code completion.
 I hope to improve this in the future with a custom completion provider.
 - potential code bloat, since methods often can't be reused, you could theoretically end up generating hundreds of almost identical methods.
 This is unlikely to happen except on the largest projects.